e-hengirmen/Huffman-Coding/README.md

 My C++ compression program based on Huffman's lossless compression algorithm and its decompressor

 ## How does it work?
-### Compressor is a 2 pass program
+### Compressor:
+The Compressor is a 2-pass program.
+What I mean by this is that the Compressor reads the original file 2 times.

-In the first pass, the program counts usage frequency of every unique byte and creates a weighted translation tree for every used unique byte inversely proportional to its usage frequency and writes transformation info to the compressed file for decompression purposes
+In the first pass, the program counts usage frequency of every unique byte and creates a weighted translation tree for every used unique byte inversely proportional to its usage frequency and then writes this transformation info to the compressed file for decompression purposes

 In the second pass, the program translates the file according to the translation tree and writes it to the compressed file

+### Decompressor:
-### Decompressor is a 1 pass program
+The Decompressor is a 1 pass program:
-The decompressor first reads translation info and creates a binary tree from it.
+The Decompressor first reads translation info and creates a binary tree from it.
 After this process is done, it uses this binary translation tree to translate the rest of the file

 ## How does one use it?